When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Accessories include mudguards, a kickstand, and front and rear lights.
 I chose not to fit the mudguards and lights for the initial test ride but will do so later and update this section accordingly.

-Comfort and Sizing
+Comfort and sizing

 The tyres are large enough to absorb road surface imperfections while maintaining low rolling resistance for rapid progress on the tarmac.